autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 ### Action:
 - Iterative design - low fidelity to high fidelity, MVP, iterate, designers
 - Use a submodule in Clutch to keep things open source - open source is important and keeps quality bar higher - also opensourced certain components (abstraction vs MVP)
-- Come up with architecture
-- building protobufs
-- Building backend
-- building frontend
-- modifying the topology cache with certain funcs
-- Liasoned and worked with other teams such as Networking (Envoy), Observability (APIs), and Deploys (APIs)

-### Result:
-- Positive feedback from engineers via slack about many topics - ex. during an outage they are able to more effectively debug due to things like oncall.
-Over 50% of engineering using it at least once a month
-- The links were effective at getting users to other parts of Clutch as well
-- This is about building a platform for others to build on

-### Reflection:
-- Could add Audit Log stuff
-- User suggestions (user feedback is important!)
-- Migration progress tracking
-- What could be improved?
-Estimation, method of doing tickets, customer video interviews before design (formal questions with UX researcher)

-### 5 Whys:
-- Why use gRPC and not JSON? - speed, weight
-- Why clutch?
-Familiarity
-- Why open source? - Maintain higher standard of quality, and reuse in other places, also its good just like DEI
--

-### Q&A:
-- What was the scalability of this system? - it didn't matter since its less than 1 QPS.
-However it can easily scale to a very large number of services (think about ingestion of aggrefest).
-There are also built in mechanisms for when external APIs fail.
-- Did this system use a database? - Yes, audit logs, topocache
--